A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

 \subsection{Setting of source models}

-Three basic denoising models are used as source models to train HWnet.
-Their regularization term are nuclear norm NN~\citep{LRMR}, spatial total variation norm (TV)~\citep{SSTV}, and spectral total variation norm (TVS)~\citep{SSTV}.
-The NN can enforce the bands of HSI to lie in a low dimensional subspace, and the total variation regularization characterizes the smoothness property in the spatial and spectral dimensions.
-As reviewed in the related work section, such low-rank and spatial and spectral smoothness regularizers are the most commonly adopted ones in existing HSI denoising models.
-And they are also relatively easy to optimize.
-The ADMM (shown in Algorithm \ref{algo-weight}) is used to solve them due to its fast convergence and simple expression.
-Please see more algorithm details in Online Resource 1.
+Three basic denoising models are used as source models to train DLWnet.
+Their regularization terms are nuclear norm (NN)~\cite{LRMR}, spatial total variation norm (TV)~\cite{SSTV}, and spectral total variation norm (TVS)~\cite{SSTV}.
+The NN can enforce the bands of a image to lie in a low-dimensional subspace.
+TV and TVS characterize the smoothness property in the spatial and spectral dimensions, respectively.
+These regularizations are widely used for image denoising.
+They are also relatively easy to optimize.
+ADMM (shown in Algorithm \ref{algo-weight}) is used to solve them due to its fast convergence and simple formulation.
+Algorithm details are included in \cref{sec-appendix-algodetails}.

-In the training framework~(\ref{multi-bilevel-up})-(\ref{multi-bilevel-down}), the above three denoising models can generate totally seven different combinations for the lower-level problem ~(\ref{multi-bilevel-down}) to train the HWnet, as listed in Table \ref{tab-hw-type}.
-The abbreviations ``N", ``T" and ``TS" mean using HW-NN, HW-TV and HW-TVS as single source model, respectively.
-The abbreviation ``N+T" means that HW-NN and HW-TV are used to train the HWnet and thus the number of models $T$ in \eqref{multi-bilevel-down} is two.
-Consequently, we derive seven different HWnets under the seven different model combinations.
+In the training framework \eqref{multi-bilevel-up}-\eqref{multi-bilevel-down}, the above three denoising models can generate a total of seven different combinations for the lower-level problem \eqref{multi-bilevel-down} to train the DLWnet, as listed in \cref{tab-tlw-type}.
+The abbreviations ``N", ``T" and ``TS" mean using DLW-NN, DLW-TV and DLW-TVS as single source models, respectively.
+Similarly, the abbreviation ``N+T" means that DLW-NN and DLW-TV are used to train the DLWnet, and thus the number of models $T$ in \eqref{multi-bilevel-down} is two.
+Consequently, we derive seven different DLWnets from the seven model combinations.